-Amid new reports and controversy, YouTube lays out its plan for tackling child exploitation on the platform.
+Amid new reports and controversy, YouTube has laid out its plan for tackling child exploitation on the platform.

-Following this, more issues have been exposed.
-On 22 November, Buzzfeed News published an article on the many videos, some by verified accounts, that feature children in abusive and predatory situations (warning: the linked article contains disturbing and graphic content).
+Following this, more issues were exposed.
+On 22 November, BuzzFeed News published an article (warning: contains disturbing and graphic content) about the many videos, some from verified accounts, that feature children in abusive and predatory situations.
 Furthermore, volunteer moderators told the BBC that there are between 50,000 and 100,000 predatory accounts leaving inappropriate comments on these videos.
 In response to concerns that their adverts are appearing alongside abusive content, several majors companies reportedly pulled their advertisements from YouTube on the eve of Black Friday.

 Vice President of Product Management at YouTube Johanna Wright shared the platform’s plans to address these issues on YouTube’s official blog.
-YouTube is working to restrict adult videos to adults only and remove illegal and predatory content from the site altogether.
-Since it started enforcing Community Guidelines more strictly it has terminated more than 270 accounts and removed over 150,000 videos from the platform, according to Vice News.
+YouTube renewed its efforts to restrict adult videos to adults only and remove illegal and predatory content from the site altogether; since it started enforcing Community Guidelines more strictly it has terminated more than 270 accounts and removed over 150,000 videos from the platform, according to Vice News.

 To proactively work to prevent inappropriate content from being created, YouTube will be releasing a guide to making family content for YouTube Kids.
-It will also be partnering with more experts to consult for this problem and doubling the number of Trusted Flaggers to report issues.
+It will also be partnering with more experts to consult about these problems, and doubling the number of Trusted Flaggers to report issues.

-He added that “a set of rules enshrined in law” are needed with an “independent regulator to enforce those rules.”
+He added that “a set of rules enshrined in law” is needed with an “independent regulator to enforce those rules”.